Xamarsia/photo-sharing-platform-frontend/README.md

   <p> Photo Sharing Platform Frontend (SPSP Frontend)</p>
   <h4 align="left">Demo: https://spspdemo.online/</h4>

-  This project is a frontend of [SPSP](https://github.com/Xamarsia/spsp-deployment) project.
-It implemented using Next.js ( React ) framework and Typescript for static type checking.
+  This repository is a frontend of [SPSP](https://github.com/Xamarsia/spsp-deployment) project.
+It is implemented using Typescript and Next.js ( React ) framework.
 </h1>

 ## Table Of Content